dangormanjr/dangormanjr.github.io/digital-and-collaborative-projects.md

 # Digital and Collaborative Projects
+Principal Investigator, *The Hill Cumorah Legacy Project*.
+Rochester Institute of Technology Department of History.
+* Designed an oral history website about the LDS Church’s Hill Cumorah Pageant, as part of my teaching responsibilities for “Digital History” (January–May 2022).

+*Supervised 31 students and coordinated with LDS officials in New York and Utah.

 *The Frederick Douglass Project*.
 Principal Investigators: Jessica Lacher-Feldman and Autumn Haag, University of Rochester Libraries, Dept. of Rare Books, Special Collections, & Preservation.